newsproutsmedia/css-grid-layout/README.md

-# node-project-starter
+# CSS Grid Layout Starter
-Basic starter setup for NodeJS/Express project using Scss
+Starter kit for page layout using CSS grid.
+Build from "[node-project-starter](https://github.com/newsproutsmedia/node-project-starter)" repository.

 ### Express Setup
 This starter exposes the index.html page in a public directory.
 No express endpoints have been set up yet.